All Products

 kubectl apply -f web-demo-ns-policy.yaml

-Use the kubectl amc promote command to sync single-cluster resources to the fleet and distribute them to multiple clusters.
+Use kubectl amc promote to bring single-cluster resources under fleet management and distribute them to target clusters.

 kubectl amc -ngateway-demo get svc -M